Logetcrea/from-letter-to-picture/README.md

 ######about

 In this project I am trying to translate the different layout types of letters to artificial coded  pictures.
+I created this project in 2015 as part part of the course [*"Steel Ant - Input/Output"*](https://github.com/FH-Potsdam/steel-ant-input-output) at the **University of Applied Science** in Potsdam (Germany).
+We dealed with the topic *generative design* and became acquainted with [P5.js](http://p5js.org/).

 -